-There was a time when the use of the vehicles was limited to transportation purposes only.
-With the dawn of the 21st century, the significance of the cars has totally changed as cars are not only a means of transportation anymore.
-Now cars serve many purposes such as status symbols, an embodiment of the technology, Artificial Intelligence enabled machines and much more.
+There was a time when the use of vehicles was limited to purely transportation purposes.
+With the dawn of the 21st century, the importance of cars has changed completely, as cars are no longer just a means of transport.
+Today, cars serve many purposes such as status symbols, an embodiment of the technology, machines that enable artificial intelligence, and much more.

-Having said that, all the innovative technology that cars showboat these days would not have been possible without a revolution in the engine technology.
-Engines, well, do they need any introduction?
+However, all the innovative technologies that cars are demonstrating today would not have been possible without a revolution in engine technology.
+Engines, well, do they need an introduction?
 They are the driving force behind all the cars and have come a long way.
-Since the innovative technology has overtaken the engines, many options have emerged on the table for the customers to choose from.
+Since innovative technology has overtaken engines, many options have been put on the table for customers to choose from.

-There is no denying the fact that engines can be costly, very costly in some cases.
-That being the reason, the option of replacement engines has emerged.
-Replacement engines come in a variety of types each with different price tags but one thing is for sure, they cost much less than the original engines and what else a car enthusiast want.
-Let us spend a moment talking about replacement engines and their types.
+There is no denying that engines can be expensive, in some cases very expensive.
+This is why the option of exchange engines has emerged.
+Replacement engines come in a variety of types, each with different price tags, but one thing is certain: they cost much less than the original engines and whatever else a car enthusiast may want.
+Let us talk for a moment about replacement engines and their types.

-Engine replacement refers to the activity of replacing a faulty but original engine with a reconditioned, used, rebuilt engine or crate engine.
-Replacement engines also empower the old cars to rediscover themselves in terms of performance and efficiency.
+Engine replacement refers to the activity of replacing a defective but original engine with a reconditioned, used, rebuilt, or crate engine.
+Replacement engines also enable old cars to rediscover themselves in terms of performance and efficiency.

 There are four most common types of replacement engines.